-Anesthesia & Pain Management
+Anesthesia and Pain Management

 Anesthesia is the administration of a drug or gas to induce partial or complete loss of consciousness.
 Services involving administration of anesthesia should be reported by the use of the CPT anesthesia five-digit procedure code plus modifier codes.
-Surgery codes are not appropriate unless the anesthesiologist or Qualified Nonphysician Anesthetist is performing the surgical procedure.
+Surgery codes are not appropriate unless the anesthesiologist or qualified non-physician anesthetist is performing the surgical procedure.

 Access the below anesthesia and pain management related information from this page.

-- Anesthesia Assistant (AA)
+- Anesthesia Types

-- General Anesthesia Guidelines
+- Anesthesia and Colonoscopy

 - Pre/post-operative visits

 - Usual monitoring service (e.g., temperature, ECG, blood pressure, oximetry, capnography and mass spectrometry)

 - May be performed as a single injection or with a continuous catheter in which medication is given over a prolonged period (includes epidurals, spinals and other central nerve blocks)

 - Medication delivered to specific level of the spinal cord and/or peripheral nerves